ibis-hdl/compiler/Readme.md

   https://blog.kitware.com/static-checks-with-cmake-cdash-iwyu-clang-tidy-lwyu-cpplint-and-cppcheck/)

   - $ cmake "-DCMAKE_CXX_CLANG_TIDY=clang-tidy" ../path/to/source
-    or simply enable the option DEVELOPER_RUN_CLANG_TIDY
+    or simply enable the option DEVELOPER_RUN_CLANG_TIDY or run build tool, e.g. ninja.
+The projects compiles with clang-tidy in front of-
+  - testsuite is heavy to improve due to heavy use of macros by boost.test
+  - not checked:
+    - RapidJSON parts of init.cpp isn't checked since it may be replaced by boost.json
+    - ibis/src/stacktrace_{boost,gdb}.cpp since they need more effort to check and rewrite/improve

 - check git hooks using clang-format